IanLunn/Hover/README.md

 What's important in the above example are the `font-family` and `content` declarations. `font-family: FontAwesome` tells the browser we want to use a FontAwesome icon in this pseudo-element, and the `content` value says which one.
 Should you wish to change the icon, change the value of the `content` property.
 A [full list of the values and the icon they represent can be found here](http://astronautweb.co/snippet/font-awesome/#font-awesome-list).

-If you'd rather not tamper with Hover.css itself, you can override the default content value simply by declaring the same declaration again (providing it be declared after the default one either in Hover.css or your own stylesheet):
+If you'd rather not tamper with Hover.css itself, you can override the default content value simply by declaring the same declaration again (providing it be declared after the default one either in Hover.css or another stylesheet):

 ```css
 .hvr-icon-forward:before {